simplesourcing/simplesourcing.github.io/pages/docs/aggregates/aggregate_api.md

 ### Event handlers

-[Events handlers](eventaggregators.html) are used to updated the aggregate state from the stream of events.
+[Events handlers](eventaggregators.html) are used to update the aggregate state from the stream of events.

 ### Serde